MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/4-exercise-configure-public-load-balancer.md

       -LoadBalancingRule $lbrule
     ```

-1. Connect the VMs to the back-end pool by updating the network interfaces that the script created to use the back-end pool information.
+1. Connect the virtual machines to the back-end pool by updating the network interfaces that the script created to use the back-end pool information.

     ```powershell
     $nic1 = Get-AzNetworkInterface -ResourceGroupName <rgn>[sandbox resource group name]</rgn> -Name "webNic1"